NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 | 1 | Yes | Certainty |
 | 2 | Maybe | Uncertainty - use for sensitivity analyses
 </div>

-- Use multiple clinicians for studies with multimorbidity (e.g., pulmonologist, cardiologist, nephrologist...)
-    - Resolve discordances between clinicians    (OPTIONAL)
+- Use multiple clinicians for studies with multimorbidity, resolve discordances between clinicians   (OPTIONAL)

 - Step 6 adapts "clinician initials" method based on [this study](https://doi.org/10.1136/bmjopen-2017-019637))